entity-neural-network/entity-gym-rs/examples/bevy_snake/README.md

 python = ["pyo3", "entity-gym-rs/python"]
 ```

-Defining the Python API requires a little bit of additional boilerplate, all of which can be found in [`src/python.rs`](src/python.rs).
+All the code that is required to define the Python API is in [`src/python.rs`](src/python.rs).

-We define a `Config` struct that allows us to pass in game settings from Python (not actually used for anything here).
+It defines a `Config` struct that allows us to pass in game settings from Python (not actually used for anything in this case).

 ```rust
 #[derive(Clone)]